shashwathuchil04/ieee-task/README.md

 Using lazy loading and optimizing the app performance is a plus.
 Use your artistic discretion to design the view.
 No further explanation is provided to complete the task.

-## Abstract

-In this example, the app has a map in two pages `Home` and `Contact`.

-The `MapProvider` keeps only one map instance, and reuse it.

 ----

 ## How to run this example?